 The Festival was first held in 1926, the year of the General Strike, which hardly augured well for its future!
-The hope was then expressed “that in time it would become one of the greatest musical events in this part of England” – could they have imagined that the two day event would achieve its present pre-eminence and still be growing eighty years later?
+The hope was then expressed “that in time it would become one of the greatest musical events in this part of England” – could they have imagined that the two day event would achieve its present pre-eminence and still be growing ninety years later?

 It has been said that progress always means change but change does not always mean progress and whilst we can all find too many instances supporting that theory, the Festival positively disproves that notion.
-Our Festival has indeed seen many changes as the years have gone by, but the fact that we have celebrated our 80th anniversary (the oldest Cheltenham Festival, incidentally) is clear evidence that progress has indeed been made, as proved by the consistently large number of participants, which shows that the continuing revision of both classes and their scheduling has been beneficial, not to say essential: the Committee has its finger on the pulse!
+Our Festival has indeed seen many changes as the years have gone by, but the fact that we recently celebrated our 90th anniversary (the oldest Cheltenham Festival, incidentally) is clear evidence that progress has indeed been made, as proved by the consistently large number of participants, which shows that the continuing revision of both classes and their scheduling has been beneficial, not to say essential: the Committee has its finger on the pulse!

 That record reflects great credit on all who have given the time and commitment without which the Festival would have died.
 Alderman Lipson (later the town’s MP) said, years later, “these people, without any kind of personal reward, do a tremendous amount of work which is for the benefit and credit of the town and for music generally”.
 Such is still the case today and I acknowledge with gratitude the effort made voluntarily at every level.
 Many hands make light labour, as they say and I hope that you may feel that you would like to play a positive part in ensuring that the Festival continues to thrive: please do not hesitate to make contact, even if you can spare only an hour or two.